ljmerza/ngx-dayjs/README.md

 ## amUtc pipe

-Enables UTC mode for subsequent moment operations (such as displaying the time in UTC).
+Enables UTC mode for subsequent dayjs operations (such as displaying the time in UTC).

 ``` typescript
 @Component({